Morriarthy/Hyprland-dotfiles/README.md

 "Screenshot of my Hyprland Theme and desktops.")

  ## Hyprland
- This will include all the configuration files for Hyprland.
+ This includes all the configuration files for [Hyprland](https://wiki.hyprland.org/Getting-Started/Installation/) .

  ## Mako
  This will include the configuaration for notifications created by mako.